 Chelsea Medic ’14 graduated with a bachelor's in communication and a minor in art.
 She works for DreamWorks Animation, and in her spare time makes and sells soap through The Soap.Bar, a company she founded in Los Angeles.
+A selection of Chelsea's soap was photographed for the cover of this issue of Wheaton magazine.
 She took some time between soap-making and her day job to answer a few questions for me about her experiences.

 What was your journey to soap-making?

 I was working an uninspiring job at the time and really needed a creative outlet.
 I had watched my neighbor make a batch of soap from scratch a year prior and I really loved the process.
 I started researching it by reading books and watching tutorials online.
 It quickly became a business once I discovered how expensive it was as a hobby!

 I'm dealing with a lot of unpredictable variables at once especially when wanting to try a new recipe or fragrance.
 The ingredients are very expensive so it is challenging to accept that the soap may not turn out very well or maybe even need to be thrown out.

 What is most fulfilling about soap-making?

 A soap design that turns out exactly how I wanted it is a rare thing, so I like to celebrate those victories.
 What is most fulfilling though is having a customer tell me that they really like my soap and how it has helped their skin.

 One of my favorite soaps actually came out of a mistake.
 It's the Ocean Wave soap that has a nice sea breeze scent.
 The soap batter thickened up too quickly and it turned into a disaster and I was very disappointed in it.
 But when I went to cut into it, I was surprised to find it wasn't as ugly as I thought it would be.
 It's a simple design that has now become a best-seller.